-13 key steps to cyber security for non-technical board members
+13 key cyber security questions and answers for non-technical CEOs

 Cyber attacks can be complicated, but in our experience over many years, most are really simple and exploit basic weaknesses.